imagej/imagej2/README.md

 a rewrite of the original [ImageJ](https://imagej.net/software/imagej) for multidimensional image data, with a focus on scientific imaging.
-Its central goal is to broaden the paradigm of ImageJ beyond the limitations of the original ImageJ application, to support the next generation of multidimensional scientific imaging.
+Its central goal is to broaden the paradigm of ImageJ beyond the limitations of the original ImageJ application, to support a wider range of multidimensional scientific image data.

 To ensure backwards compatibility, ImageJ2 has been designed to fully integrate into the original ImageJ user interface.
 This allows users to keep using ImageJ